-Land use designations for Saranap and Parkmead are shown on Figure LU-1, General Plan Land Use Map, and are defined in the Land Use Element.
+Land use designations for Saranap and Parkmead are shown on Figure LU-1, General Plan Land Use Map, and defined in Table LU-1 in the Land Use Element.
 Saranap and Parkmead are planned primarily to maintain and enhance the existing residential uses while accommodating new development to revitalize existing commercial areas.
-Aside from enhanced neighborhood amenities, no changes are planned for the existing lower density residential areas.
-New development will occur in mixed-use areas along major roads, incorporating a range of neighborhood-serving commercial uses and multiple-family dwellings.
+Aside from enhanced neighborhood amenities, no changes are planned for the existing lower-density residential areas.
+New development is planned to occur in mixed-use areas along major roads, incorporating a range of neighborhood-serving commercial uses and multiple-family dwellings.
 Mixed-use projects that incorporate affordable housing are highly encouraged.
-The mixed-use area along Boulevard Way will create a more unified and vibrant urban center offering medium to high density housing choices.
+The mixed-use area along Boulevard Way will create a more unified and vibrant urban center offering medium- to highdensity housing choices.
 The Saranap Village project, which includes 196 housing units, along with retail businesses and services, will anchor the west end of the mixed-use area along Boulevard Way.
 The mixed-use area along Olympic Boulevard is envisioned as a revitalized, well-designed corridor, with new residential and commercial development and improved services.